dotnet/AspNetCore.Docs/aspnetcore/security/authorization/secure-data.md

 Run the app, tap the **ContactManager** link, and verify you can create, edit, and delete a contact.

-This tutorial has all the major steps to create the secure user data app, but some code such as the `ViewModel_to_model` method is only shown in the completed sample.
+This tutorial has all the major steps to create the secure user data app.
+You may find it helpful to refer to the completed project.

 ## Tie the contact data to the user